GreenMind publishes authoritative and detailed guides to the things you're curious about.

 This is the last watch I'll discuss here, and it stands out for its flashy, gold-and-stainless presentation.
 It's also a diver watch, which might seem a little pretentious on an older man.
 Unless, of course, that older man is actually a diver, or could pass for one.

-For the man who can pull of a fairly flashy piece of wrist steel, this watch is just about perfect.
+For the man who can pull off a fairly flashy piece of wrist steel, this watch is just about perfect.
 For the rest of us, one of the other watches in this guide are probably a smarter choice.
+You be the guide, and as the kids who almost certainly will not be wearing a watch with this heft like to say, "you do you."

 - Corrugated unidirectional bezel